P1AC: Revisiting Absolute Pose From a Single Affine Correspondence: Evaluation

-The downsides we observed when using P1AC instead of P3P were a slight decrease in the number of localized frames on some scenes and a slight increase in average error.
-Analysis of the frames where P1AC failed but P3P succeeded showed that most of these frames had illumination issues (very dark or strong shadows) or motion blur.
-These image artifacts likely caused the affine covariant regions to be inaccurately estimated and thus affected the accuracy of the P1AC method.
+While our P1AC solver itself is slightly slower than P3P, and is susceptible to more types of noise, it has a number of beneficial properties due to estimating the pose from a single AC, such as deterministic and fast robust estimation.
+On real data, we show that, when employed inside a robust estimator, our P1AC solver produces more accurate results and also is faster in some cases (e.g., Aachen Day-Night).

-In comparison to the baseline P3P (1AC) method, which uses point correspondences generated from a single AC, our methods were slightly slower but successfully localized more frames and were more accurate.
-This indicates that our approach based on differential analysis of the AC more accurately models the constraint imposed by an AC on the absolute pose of the query camera.
+In comparison to alternative baseline methods, DPR and IPPE, our P1AC method successfully localizes more frames and is more accurate.
+This indicates that our proposed approach, based on differential analysis of the AC, more accurately models the constraint imposed by an AC on the absolute pose of the query camera.

-There are several approaches to improving the ACs and thus possibly increasing the accuracy of the P1AC result on challenging images.
-Improving the AC quality might also lead to a speed up in sample consensus because the initial pose estimates by the P1AC solver would be more accurate, and thus the system would spend less time during the local optimization steps.
-Photometric refinement of the affine transformation is commonly used \cite{raposo2016theory} but is computationally expensive \cite{eichhardt2018affine}.
-Barath et al.~\cite{barath2020making} an efficient alternative called least squares matching (LSM) for symmetric affine correspondence refinement.
-Eichhardt and Barath introduced a method for multi-view correction of affine frames which could be used to improve the affine frames in the training images but not the query images, since it requires knowledge of the camera pose beforehand \cite{eichhardt2019optimal}.
-Alternatively, Mischkin et al.~introduced a deep learning framework for rapidly detecting high-quality affine regions \cite{mishkin2018repeatability}.
+Improving the AC quality \cite{barath2020making} might lead to a speed up in sample consensus because the initial pose estimates by the P1AC solver would be more accurate, so the system would spend less time on LO steps.
+Other minimal solvers that use a single correspondence often use histogram or kernel density voting in place of RANSAC, although they typically estimate a single parameter such as the focal length \cite{bujnak2009robust,hajder2020relative}.
+Future work lies in analyzing how ACs and the P1AC constraints could be applied to 6DOF camera pose voting \cite{zeisl2015camera,aiger2021efficient}.
+While we only use point reprojection error for inlier testing due to the inherent noise in the affine components \cite{barath2020making}, future work could include testing first-order compatibility.

-With previous minimal solvers that use a single correspondence, histogram or kernel density voting \cite{bujnak2009robust} is often used in place of RANSAC.
-However, we did not find voting to be applicable here because we have a six DOF problem whereas voting is usually applied when estimating a single parameter such as the focal length \cite{hajder2020relative}.